jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 In text code you can see the difference all the more.
 I’ve put the text code under the diagrams above.

 So its like the borders of triangles can be ignored in inward access.
-You don’t might access the triangle in order to access its members.
+You might not access the triangle in order to access its members.

 < This concept could have a place in Genericity. >